Community college certification

 2700 W 6th Ave, El Dorado, Kansas

 Type of financial aid offered or have access to

-Grants, loans, scholarships, student employment
+Grants, loan, scholarships, student employment

 Refer to catalog or Admissions